 Create the required key pair to access your Kong instances.
 If you are providing your own Cassandra/PostgreSQL instances, make sure they are accessible from your Kong instances.
 If you want to create instances in an existing VPC, this VPC needs to have two public subnets, and all required ports open to allow access to the Kong Load Balancer.

 Continue to next step if you want to use an existing key pair

 Choose the region closest to your API servers, and pick the virtualization type you'd like from the list of available templates above.

 You should land on AWS Cloud Formation "Select Template" page

-Fill in all the parameters details.
-If you chose to launch Kong with Cassandra/Postgres you would be asked to fill in extra parameters to create a Cassandra cluster or Postgres RDS instance. check the description of each field and provide appropriate values.
+Fill-in all the parameters details.
+If you chose to launch Kong with PostgreSQL but without specifying your own PostgreSQL server, you will be asked to fill-in a few extra parameters to create a PostgreSQL RDS instance.
+Check the description of each field and provide the appropriate values.

 Note: consult the templates documentation on Github for detailed description of parameters